nikolinapecnjak/autopartage-apis/docs/Car sharing API.md

 ### Input
 All the query parameters are case insensitive.
-In order to specify the request it is needed at least to uniquely specify the location and the start date/dateTime.
+In order to specify the request it is needed at least to uniquely specify the start location and the start date/dateTime.
+Depending on the business model of the carsharing service,endDateTime (or endDate+endTime) might also be required.

 Following table gives the visibility of correct input combinations for the Location listed with the priorities: